riorescue/kube-vsphere/build-part1.md

   Host:         esx.lab.vstable.com
 ```

 SSH to the new virtual machine.
 You will be logged in automatically through key-based authentication because you included your SSH public key in the `ubuntuspec.json` file ealier.
 You will be required to change the password of the `ubuntu` account at first login (do not try to re-use the previous password).
+Recall the *current password* was set in the ubuntuspec.json file and is **VMware9!**

 ```shell
 $ ssh ubuntu@10.0.200.109